Do Not Resuscitate Orders (DNR Orders)

 Paul also acknowledges that death does not come with fear for the Christian.
 When he wrote to the Thessalonians, who apparently mourned the death or deaths of fellow believers, he said, “Brothers, we do not want you to be ignorant about those who fall asleep, or to grieve like the rest of men, who have no hope.
 We believe that Jesus died and rose again and so we believe that God will bring with Jesus those who have fallen asleep in him.”

 Before authorizing a DNR order for oneself or a loved one, a Christian will want to ask himself or herself some important, yet practical, questions: How do I feel about authorizing a DNR order?
-Do I see it as a way for me to bring about or encourage the end of a life?
+Do I see it as a way for me to bring about or encourage the end of life?
 Am I presuming authority over life and death, or am I surrendering to God’s authority?

-How do I feel about the role a person’s quality of life should play into the decision?
+How do I feel about the role a person’s quality of life should play in the decision?
 To what degree is my decision to authorize a DNR order based on a fear that the surviving person creates more of a burden for me or others that is not wanted?
 Would God approve of me taking action or authorizing an action to preserve a life based on a diminished quality?
 Why would I refuse to issue a DNR order?
 Am I unwilling to die or let a loved one die?
 Does God want us to fight against death as though it is the worst thing to happen for a Christian?

 These questions are merely to get you thinking.
 Other factors are to be considered, not the least of which is the important understanding of what resuscitation is and how effective it is.
 Consider the following information: